kulthapon/timecell/README.md

 The web application is built using  `React`, `node.js`, `express.js`, `javascript`, `MySQL`, `python` and `FastAPI`, integrated with Artificial Intelligence (AI).
 The system utilizes the `YOLO11m` model for white blood cell detection and localization, and `MobileNetV3` for cell classification.

-The system can classify five types of white blood cells:
+The system can classify five types of white blood cells from body fluid:

 * Basophil
 * Eosinophil